 Your voice and head and neck radiotherapy

-This page tells you about how radiotherapy to the head and neck area may affect your voice.
-You can find out about
+Find out about how radiotherapy to the head and neck area might affect your voice.
+You can read about

-If you have radiotherapy treatment to your voice box for cancer of the larynx, your voice may get hoarse or husky.
+Your voice might get hoarse or husky if you have radiotherapy treatment to your voice box for cancer of the larynx.
 It could disappear completely for a while during and after the treatment.
-It should come back within a few weeks but may never be quite the same as it was.
+It should come back within a few weeks but may never sound quite the same as it was.

-Radiotherapy for other types of head and neck cancers may make your voice change a little during and for a few weeks after the treatment.
-But your voice should go back to normal once your treatment is finished.
+Radiotherapy for other types of head and neck cancer might make your voice change a little during and for a few weeks after the treatment.
+Your voice should go back to normal once your treatment ends.

 Question about cancer?
 Contact our information nurse team